 So, wonder which of all the annuals we grow in gardens will not be bothered by deer?
 Here are 20 of the best flowering annuals that are deer resistant:

 1: Cosmos (Cosmos spp.)

 You are in luck!
-Cosmos is one of the most popular annuals – with people, that is, because deer cannot stand it.
-Their paper like flowers look light and airy on the very thiny textured foliage.
+Cosmos is one of the most popular annuals – with people, that is because deer cannot stand it.
+Their paper-like flowers look light and airy on the very thinly textured foliage.

 They have that beautiful oriental delicacy we all love.
 And many of the cosmos species are annuals, like the elegant Cosmos bipinnatus or the fiery Cosmos sulphureus.